Kaliningrad Oblast: Recent history

 The independence of Lithuania in 1990 and full dissolution of the Soviet Union in 1991 isolated Kaliningrad from the rest of Russia, having previously been joined by other Soviet republics.
 This isolation became more severe when both Poland and Lithuania joined NATO and the European Union and imposed strict border controls on Kaliningrad Oblast.
 All military and civilian land links between the region and the rest of Russia now must pass through members of NATO and the EU.
 Thus far, the EU has rejected Russian proposals for visa-free travel between Kaliningrad and the rest of Russia.
 Travel arrangements based on the Facilitated Transit Document (FTD) and Facilitated Rail Transit Document (FRTD) have been made.
 Kaliningrad Oblast's geographic isolation has badly affected its economic situation.
 Concurrent significant reduction in the size of the Russian military garrison has hurt as well, since previously the military was a major local employer.

 The Cathedral of Christ the Saviour in Kaliningrad.
 The church's architect is Oleg Kopylov, and it was completed in September 2006.

-Some of the region's cultural heritage, most notably the Königsberg Cathedral, was restored in the 1990s, as citizens started to examine previously ignored German past.
+Some of the region's cultural heritage, most notably the Königsberg Cathedral, was restored in the 1990s, as citizens started to examine the previously ignored German past.

 On 12 January 1996, Kaliningrad Oblast and Sverdlovsk Oblast became the first oblasts of Russia to sign a power-sharing treaty with the federal government, granting them autonomy.
 However, this agreement was abolished on 31 May 2002.